 Part 1: Your Get Back in Shape Fitness Plan

 It’s easy to overbook yourself during the holidays.
 Use these tips from Kevin Donoghue, Spartan SGX trainer and obstacle specialist in Monroe, New York, to keep fitness at the top of your to-do list, no matter how busy your wonderful life gets.

 1. Ignore the calendar.
-January 1 is no better or different from any other day, so why not start training right now?
+January 1 is no better or different from any other day to initiate a plan to get back in shape, so why not start training right now?

 “Procrastination digs a deep hole,” says Donoghue.
 “By the time New Year’s rolls around, the hill you need to climb has become very, very tall—so intimidating, in fact, that it could discourage you to continue past the second week of January.”

 Solution: Get up and get moving—now.
 Any activity that can make you sweat for 30 minutes is perfect.
 “This one positive step can set the tone for a healthy day,” says Donoghue.

 2. Don’t look beyond the horizon.
 One of the biggest mistakes resolutioners make is trying to take on too much too soon.
 Instead, look at fitness as a trek rather than a sprint and break it into smaller chunks of manageable goals and expectations.